 - For a full list of places in Islington you might enjoy visiting, see Where to go out locally.

 Camden Passage is such a treat to visit whether just to window shop or to snap up treasures and a favourite drink – turns out that the people who work there love it too.
 Here’s what they said about the area to Isabel Vandergert-Wilson in spring 2016.
-Please be aware that on 5 December 2016 a burst water mains caused considerable damage.
-The shops that are open are definitely going to need your support.
+On 5 December 2016 a burst water main caused considerable damage, so these lovely independent shops definitely need your support.
+Get shopping!

 Gordon Gridley Antiques